eclipse-kuksa/kuksa-android-sdk/README.md

 ## Requirements

 - A working setup requires at least a running Kuksa [Databroker](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker)
 - Optional: The [Kuksa Databroker CLI](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker) can be used to manually feed data and test your app.
+  See [this chapter](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker#reading-and-writing-vss-data-using-the-cli) on how to read and write data via the CLI.
-- Optional: The [Kuksa (Mock)service](https://github.com/eclipse/kuksa.val.services/tree/main/mock_service) can be used to simulate a "real" environment.
+- Optional: The [(Vehicle) Mock Service](https://github.com/eclipse/kuksa.val.services/tree/main/mock_service) can be used to simulate a "real" environment.

 ## Contribution

-Please feel free create [GitHub issues](https://github.com/eclipse-kuksa/kuksa-android-sdk/issues) and contribute [(Guidelines)](https://github.com/eclipse-kuksa/kuksa-android-sdk/blob/main/docs/CONTRIBUTING.md).
+Please feel free to create [GitHub issues](https://github.com/eclipse-kuksa/kuksa-android-sdk/issues) and contribute [(Guidelines)](https://github.com/eclipse-kuksa/kuksa-android-sdk/blob/main/docs/CONTRIBUTING.md).

 ## License

-The Kuksa Android SDK is provided under the terms of the [Apache Software License 2.0](https://github.com/eclipse/kuksa.val/blob/master/LICENSE).
+The Kuksa Android SDK is provided under the terms of the [Apache Software License 2.0](https://github.com/eclipse-kuksa/kuksa-android-sdk/blob/main/LICENSE).